-On this holiday I found something that I had missed without realizing it.
-Silence.
-I reveled in being away from work at first, then being with my family, then seeing something beautiful and then I heard something in the quiet: my own thoughts.
+I revel in being away from work at first, then being with my family, then seeing something beautiful and then I usually hear something in the quiet that I don’t hear often: my own thoughts.
 It is not that I am not aware of my own thoughts at home, it was just that I had the opportunity to listen to thoughts for an extended period of time because of silence.

-It is possible to find silence at home, it is possible to withdraw from the ‘maddening crowd,’ but I realized that I had not been getting enough time in the silence.
+It is possible to find silence at home, it is possible to withdraw from the ‘maddening crowd,’ but I have realized that I personally have not been getting enough time in the silence.
 It is not silence when you are making a to-do list while you have a quiet cup of coffee.
 It is not silence when you spend your whole quiet time praying about your list of anxieties and watching the clock for when you have to leave.
 It is not silence when every moment of your life is taken up by the activity of … whatever it is.
-There is not enough silence in “time for myself,” more sleep, getting away for an hour or so.
+There is not enough silence in the cliche “time for myself,” more sleep, “getting away” for an hour or so.

-I found that extended silence was what I needed.
-As I listened to my own thoughts, I heard stuff I didn’t even realize was there: thoughts and attitudes that were lies.
-I listened to my inner voice giving in to despair, anger and unforgiveness.
-I listened to my inner voice wailing at God for what I did not have, when I thought I was quite a thankful person.
-I listened to my inner voice asking God if He still loved me.
-I listened to myself asking Him if life was worth it and what was the point of it all?
+I found that extended silence was what I need and what I think every person needs.
+Extended silence means you can hear yourself think and talk to yourself.
+As I listen to my own thoughts, I hear stuff I didn’t even realize was there: thoughts and attitudes that are lies.
+I listen to my inner voice giving in to despair, anger and un-forgiveness.
+I listen to my inner voice wailing at God for what I did not have.
+I listen to my inner voice asking God if He still loves me.
+I listen to myself asking Him if life was worth it and what was the point of it all?

-And then in the silence God answered.
-No it was not “Ah-ha!” moments.
+On one such holidays extended silence, I remember that in the silence God answered like never before.
+No it was not a “Ah-ha!” moment.
 No audible voice.
 No instructions, visions, dreams etc. No bible verses, special messages or anointing.
 No phenomenal answers or strategies or plans.
 Just peace.
 “My peace I give to you.”
 A deep sense that He knows my thoughts intimately, that He loves me, He watches over me and that all of it, every little thing, was in His control.
 I could rest.

 It was experiencing Philippians 4:7, that promises of “the peace of God, which transcends all understanding” it was this peace which was “guarding” my heart and mind in Christ Jesus.